1. Introduction: The Critical Role of Needle Selection in Jersey Fabric Sewing

 Key Takeaways:

-- Jersey: Best for cotton knits, tulle, faux fur—avoid heavy stretch fabrics.
+- Jersey: Best for cotton knits, tulle, faux fur; avoid heavy stretch.

-- Stretch: Suited for spandex blends, sweatshirts—not ideal for ultra-delicate materials.
+- Stretch: Ideal for spandex blends and sweatshirts; not for ultra-delicate materials.

-- Super Stretch: Perfect for activewear, swimwear—avoid non-stretch fabrics.
+- Super Stretch: Built for activewear and swimwear; avoid non-stretch fabrics.

-- Black Super Stretch: Designed for lingerie, fine jersey, thick threads—avoid heavy-duty fabrics.
+- Black Super Stretch: For lingerie, fine jersey, thick threads; avoid heavy-duty fabrics.

-Pro Tip: Match your needle not just to the fabric, but also to your thread and project demands.
-The right combination is your ticket to professional, frustration-free results.
+Pro Tip: Match needle type not only to fabric but also to thread and stitch density for reliable results.

 4. Needle Sizing and Thread Compatibility Guide